-Sam's Club has partnered with First Data to offer credit card processing services.
-There is nothing wrong with that, especially since First Data is the largest processor in the United States, and many companies resell First Data's services.
-As I've outlined below, the problem is with virtually every other aspect of Sam's Club merchant services.
+Sam’s Club partnered with First Data (now Fiserv) to offer credit card processing services.
+There is nothing wrong with that, especially since First Data is the largest processor in the United States, and many companies resell their services.
+As I’ve outlined below, the problem is with virtually every other aspect of Sam’s Club merchant services.

 Bait-and-Switch: Rates Too Good to Be True